Cyber Innovation Fellows Initiative

 Role at CISA

-During her time at CISA, Michelle is joining our Capacity Building Subdivision as a senior threat advisor.
-Here, she will advise us on the development of CISA’s cyber threat intelligence strategy, vision, roadmap, and implementation plan, while providing us with formal and information recommendations for the agency to consider.
-She will also help facilitate community partnerships and inform and support outreach and engagement efforts to better understand the cyber threat intelligence needs of the community.
-Additionally, she will work to build key alliances to address longstanding issues, challenges, and barriers and help validate CISA’s current approach.
-Finally, she will advise the agency on the development of its cyber threat intelligence strategies, operational models, frameworks, and technical plans to move the cybersecurity community collectively towards cyber threat intelligence automation and enhanced cyber domain awareness
+During her time at CISA, Michelle joined our Capacity Building Subdivision as a senior threat advisor.
+Here, she advised us on the development of CISA’s cyber threat intelligence strategy, vision, roadmap, and implementation plan, while providing us with formal and information recommendations for the agency to consider.
+She also facilitated community partnerships and informed and supported outreach and engagement efforts to better understand the cyber threat intelligence needs of the community.
+Finally, she contributed to the agency's development of its cyber threat intelligence strategies, operational models, frameworks, and technical plans to move the cybersecurity community collectively towards cyber threat intelligence automation and enhanced cyber domain awareness.

 Frequently Asked Questions (FAQ)